status-im/swarms/ideas/168-paid-master-nodes/README.md

 Mail server / wnode / master node are used interchangably.
-Master mode is the "soft" user term (invented by the community!), mail server and wnode are technical terms on status-go side.
+Master mode is the "soft" user term (invented by the community!), mail server and wnode are technical terms on status-go side (wnode currently falling out of favor).

 #### Relevant reading